-Information recorded at birth and death registration in England and Wales passes through a number of processes before becoming usable for analysis.
-Our publication User guide to mortality statistics provides additional information on the collection, processing and quality of mortality data for England and Wales.
-More specific information relating to stillbirths and infant deaths is available in the User guide to child mortality statistics.
+Information recorded at birth and death registration in England and Wales passes through a number of processes before it is analysed.
+The User guide to mortality statistics provides additional information on the collection, processing and quality of mortality data for England and Wales.
+More specific information relating to stillbirths and infant deaths is available in the User guide to child and infant mortality statistics.
 The User guide to birth statistics provides detailed information on the registration, collection and quality of births data in England and Wales.

 The accuracy of information contained in the draft birth entry is the responsibility of the informant(s), usually the mother, or the mother and father where the registration is a joint one outside marriage.
 Wilfully supplying false information may render the informant(s) liable to prosecution for perjury.
 It is believed that, in general, the information supplied by the informant(s) is correct.

 Occasionally, birth information might be missing from an entry.
 This can occur for a number of reasons including the informant refusing to give information or the informant not knowing the information.
 Under the Population (Statistics) Acts, certain confidential data items are collected at the registration of a birth.
 If any of these data items were missing, an appropriate value was imputed.

 However, this was discontinued in March 2018 to make processing more efficient and our methods easier for users to understand, and it was without any negative effect on accuracy because of the small numbers involved.
 More information on the imputation of missing births data can be found in Section 4 of the User guide to birth statistics; the number of birth records missing age of parents’ can be found in subsection 4.8.
 For years prior to 2012, the number of records missing information on previous live-born children can be found in subsection 4.12.